 3.Realign your priorities.
 Once you’ve refocused your perspective, you may discover that your priorities need to be adjusted.
 Misplaced priorities can be the root cause of distractions and overwhelm.
 Consider what non-essentials are receiving too much of your time and attention, and then make the necessary changes.

 4.Renew your inspiration and restock your resources.
 It’s so helpful to have the mentorship and wisdom of other women.
-I’ve gleaned so much from my interactions with my mom and from other personal relationships.
+I have gleaned so much from my interactions with my mom and from other personal relationships.